Pete Carroll calls the shots on fourth down. Is he helping or hurting the Seahawks?

 “Sometimes you start talking about fourth downs before the drive starts: ‘We’re in four-down territory based on the score,’” Schottenheimer said.
 “Other ones as you move the ball down the field and you get into a certain area of the field, maybe it’s across the 50 or something like that, you start thinking about those things.

 “I’ve always said this, he’s great about communicating to me: ‘Hey Schotty, think four downs here.’
-That doesn’t mean it’s going to happen but, if we put ourselves into that position then we certainly will consider it.”
+That doesn’t mean it’s going to happen, but if we put ourselves into that position then we certainly will consider it.”

 Beyond the numbers, coaches consider other key factors on fourth down: their personnel, their opponent’s personnel, the score, the time in the game and the weather.